lr-m/lr-m.github.io/static/media/vr-2023-09-20-analysing_a_wireless_network_camera_part_1.35d84c8f5fd0ab999b33.md

 Once the credentials are extracted, they are saved to */tmp/wifi_info* and a bash script is called to connect to the network.

-A funny quirk of this method is that if one of the bytes of the SSID/password is the same as the corresponsing XOR key byte, a null (*0x0*) will be present in the string which will prematurely terminate the provided credential.
+A funny quirk of this method is that if one of the bytes of the SSID/password is the same as the corresponding XOR key byte, a null (*0x0*) will be present in the string which will prematurely terminate the provided credential.

 #### *ap_update_name*